-Statement of Student Rights & Responsibilities
+A. Statement of Student Rights and Responsibilities

-Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students, and the general wellbeing of society.
-Free inquiry and free expression are indispensable to the attainment of these goals.
-As members of the University academic community, students should be encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.
+Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
+Free inquiry and free expression are indispensable to the attainment of these goals. as members of the Notre Dame of Maryland University academic community, students should be encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.